greeyys/UI-Implementation-grop-9/README.md

 📘 Student Enrollment System
 ## 📌 Overview

-The Student Enrollment System v2.0 is a simple web-based application that allows users to enroll students into an academic program and manage a directory of enrolled students.
+The Student Enrollment System v2.0 is a basic web application designed to help users register students into academic programs and maintain a list of enrolled students efficiently

 ## 🎯 Features